Battle of Umm Qasr: Battle

-The initial assault was carried out on 21 March by the 15th MEU and the British 26th Armored Engineer Squadron.
+The initial assault was carried out on 21 March by the 15th MEU and the British 26th Armoured Engineer Squadron.
 The U.S. Marine convoy made of 20 vehicles received Iraqi small arms and mortar fire, forcing the lead company to call in supporting fire from the Royal Artillery, whose shells were eventually able to neutralize the mortar positions.
 The U.S. Marines withdrew from the area as they were too close to the target and, after 3 or 4 hours, the 15th MEU, reinforced by two Abrams tanks continued their advance to Umm Qasr.

 U.S. Marines entered the town and spread out towards the port.
 There was occasional small arms fire from Iraqi soldiers but no organized resistance and around 200 Iraqi soldiers surrendered.
 Later on that day, there was increased sniping from Iraqi troops and 1 Marine was killed.

 U.S. secretary of defense Donald Rumsfeld announced at a press conference in The Pentagon that the port of Umm Qasr was secured.
 On 22 March U.S Marines, believing there was no further resistance in the town, moved on to the port area, clearing the railway lines and industrial areas.

 On the morning of 23 March, a U.S patrol near the town was fired on by Iraqi snipers.
 While returning fire they reported Iraqi forces moving into one of the warehouses in the industrial area.
 The patrol called in tanks which fired on the Iraqi positions.
 Intense machine-gun and RPG fire directed at the US Marines prevented them moving forward to identify their targets, so they called in air support.
 2 RAF harriers responded, launching airstrikes on the Iraqi-occupied buildings.
 Machine gun fire died down, but the Marines came under increased sniper fire from the town.
 The fighting continued into the night when the Marines were unable to make any progress against the Iraqi forces.
 Navy Seals and SWCC teams would take several dozen Iraqi prisoners off abandoned boats in the waterways near Umm Qasr.
 American officials said it was not clear whether those prisoners were soldiers trying to flee combat in the region or Iraqi commandos plotting to mount guerrilla attacks against American and British forces around Umm Qasr or in Fao.
 After several missions with specific targets carried out by SEALs and SWCC Teams the remaining resistance was finished off.

 The Navy Seals and SWCC would later hand over the remaining Iraqi prisoners to British Royal Marines at Umm Qasr for detention.